msafadieh/PoliFL/README.md

 > pip install -r requirements.txt
 ```

 3. Create a configuration file `config/config_edge.json` based on the provided `config/config_edge_example.json`.
-The edge node's username is the same one that is associated witht the policy.
+The edge node's username is the same one that is associated with the policy.
 Use the RabbitMQ credentials that you created on the central node.

 ```
 {